dotnet/AspNetCore.Docs/aspnetcore/tutorials/build-a-blazor-app.md

 1. Rebuild and run the app.
 Visit the new Todo page to confirm that the link to the `Todo` component works.

-1. Add a `TodoItem.cs` file to the root of the project to hold a class that represents a todo item.
+1. Add a `TodoItem.cs` file to the root of the project (the `ToDoList` folder) to hold a class that represents a todo item.
 Use the following C# code for the `TodoItem` class:

    [!code-csharp[](build-a-blazor-app/samples_snapshot/3.x/TodoItem.cs)]